 In accordance with required test standards, TÜV SÜD performs testing for a single product or a family of products.
 Test data will be reviewed to ensure compliance, and necessary design changes will be communicated to clients.

 TÜV SÜD is accredited by country authorities as a certification body or a notified body.
 As a certification or notified body, we have specific product scope and continue to expand our scope to ensure better reach for customers.

 With a network of offices worldwide, TÜV SÜD guarantees a unique level of competence in individual country requirements.
 We serve as a regulation database for different products and countries, and are well-versed and well-abreast in various national requirements, policies and technical regulations.

 As a globally renowned solutions provider, TÜV SÜD has crafted strong relationships with regulators and national certification bodies in key markets around the world.
 As such, we are able to confidently act as an international regulatory approval department for businesses around the globe.

 To take the guesswork out of GMA, access our E-Book for the latest updated country guidelines and information.
-In the event of doubt on whether you require the assistance of a professional GMA partner, try out this quiz to test your knowledge on GMA requirements and determine your next steps.

 Select Your Location